Twilight Imperium: Third edition

 The third edition of Twilight Imperium, published in 2004, was designed at roughly the same time that Petersen was also working on A Game of Thrones, and his desire was to emphasize similar narrative development in this new edition's gameplay.
 He also looked to the mechanics of Eurogames like Puerto Rico for inspiration of how to represent complex mechanisms simply.
 The game box proved to be so large that wholesale distributors had to purchase custom-sized shipping cartons in order to make them fit.

 Fourth edition

 Development of Twilight Imperium Fourth Edition began in 2015.
 The original plan for the game was to seek funding on the crowdsourcing website Kickstarter, releasing a product with an MSRP of approximately US$250.
 Ideas pitched for this version included featuring only the six original races but each with unique ship designs, as well as presenting Mecatol Rex as centrepiece figure instead of a tile.
 However, this plan was scrapped in the summer of 2016 as the features were proving too costly to create within their budget.
 The revised version included all previous species introduced into Twilight Imperium, and was released at Gen Con in August 2017.
 Fourth edition was initially intended as a stand-alone game without any variant rules and expansions, but the expansion Prophecy of Kings was introduced in November 2020.
+A second expansion, Thunder's Edge, was introduced in October 2025.